andres81/Model_of_the_Psyche/case-files/abuse-rape-female-dutch-prisons/README.md

 within the Dutch prison system?
 How much do we know?
 Can we know?
 Are prisoners still seen as humanbeings?
 Is a prison sentence in the Netherlands, more than only being robbed of your freedom?
-Implicitly, in addition to loosing your freedom, also the possible abuse and rape of prison guards in female prisons, that do whatever they like?
+Implicitly, in addition to loosing your freedom, also the possible abuse and rape by prison guards in female prisons, that do whatever they like?

 It is time that citizens take a more proactive role in partaking in society.
 It